Skip to content

 10 of the best cars under £30,000

 A £30,000 budget opens up a lot of fantastic nearly new and used cars.
-We’ve rounded up 10 of our favourites
+We’ve rounded up 10 of our favourites.

-We’re not talking ropey 1980s Ferraris – unless you’re taking a very brave pill – but cars that are a couple of years old that have already lost a considerable amount of their initial value.
+These are cars that are a couple of years old that have already lost a considerable amount of their initial value.
 Our list includes hot hatches, SUVs, sports cars and state-of-the-art electric cars.
 Which of our choices for the best cars for under £30k would you choose?

 Ford Focus ST